3YOURMIND/django-migration-linter/README.rst

 ------------

 First, thank you very much if you want to contribute to the project.
-Please base your work on the ``dev`` branch and also target this branch in your pull request.
+Please base your work on the ``master`` branch and also target this branch in your pull request.

 License
 -------